vishnuvij/Master_thesis/README.md

 on neural networks will be devised and implemented.
 The aim is to identify and eliminate false positive orthology assignments from phylogenetic profiles, either due to a low specificity of the ortholog search or due to contaminating sequences in genome assemblies.
-As main sources of information, the algorithm will consider, for one seed protein, the presence/absence paQern of orthology assignments across the tree of life, changes in the orthologs’ feature architectures, as well as the evolutionary relationships of the taxa the orthologs were detected in.
+As main sources of information, the algorithm will consider, for one seed protein, the presence/absence pattern of orthology assignments across the tree of life, changes in the orthologs’ feature architectures, as well as the evolutionary relationships of the taxa the orthologs were detected in.
 Optionally, we plan to integrate the conservation of gene order on a local scale into the prediction.
 To train the models, simulated phylogenetic profiles will